 But not all wolves are evil.
 When trust is built, they serve as constant companions—and when that bond is strong enough, they can become family members (much like modern dogs).

-Here are our picks for the best movies about wolves.
-Whether friend or foe, wolves in film are one of our favorite animals to watch.
+Here are my picks for the best movies about wolves.
+Whether friend or foe, wolves in film are one of my favorite animals to see!

 10. Dances With Wolves (1990)